Beef vs Chicken meat - Health impact and Nutrition Comparison

 Minerals

-Beef easily wins in this category, containing a considerably higher amount of iron and zinc and being richer in calcium, potassium, and copper.
+Beef easily wins in this category, containing a considerably higher amount of iron and zinc and is richer in calcium, potassium, and copper.
 Beef also contains less sodium.

 The two are roughly equal in the amounts of magnesium and phosphorus.